visdesignlab/loonar/apps/docs-website/docs/getting-started-with-loon/data.md

 **Cell Images** is a folder of `.tiff` _(image)_ files **or** `.ome.tiff` _(microscopy image)_ files.

-> We reccommend using the [ome-tiff](https://docs.openmicroscopy.org/ome-model/5.6.3/ome-tiff/) library for your cell images.
+> We ahdere to the [ome-tiff](https://docs.openmicroscopy.org/ome-model/5.6.3/ome-tiff/) library for cell images.
 </TabItem>
 <TabItem value="segmentations" label="Cell Segmentations">